PrincetonUniversity/hpc_beginning_workshop/01_cluster_what/README.md

 ## How Do Princeton's HPC Clusters Work?

+To have your program run on the clusters, you can start a **job** by submitting the following files on the head-node:
+1. your code that runs your program
-You submit your program, or *job*, on the head node, along with a script that asks for the amount of resources you'll need (the amount memory, cores, nodes, etc.).
+2. a separate script–known as a SLURM script–that asks for the amount of resources you'll need in terms of the amount memory, the number of cores, number of nodes, etc. you'll need.
+As mentioned previously, Princeton uses a scheduler called **SLURM**, which is why this script is referred to as your SLURM script.

-Once submitted, a **scheduler** takes care of figuring out when the resources you requested will be available on the compute nodes, and runs your program as soon as the resources open up.
+Once your files are submitted, the **scheduler** takes care of figuring out when the resources you requested will become available on the compute-nodes.
+Once resources become available, the scheduler runs your program on the compute-nodes.

-Princeton uses a scheduler called **SLURM**.
-Running a (non-trivial) program on our clusters consists of writing a "SLURM script" to request computational resources.
-You then wait your turn in a *queue* while SLURM manages all competing requests (yours + those of others on the system).

 ### No Internet Access on the Compute Nodes

 For security reasons the compute nodes do not have internet access.
-This means that when you submit programs or *jobs* to be run on the cluster, those jobs cannot involve any steps that require an internet connection to work–for example, downloading data from a site, scraping websites, downloading packages, etc.
+This means that when you submit your job (your program + your slurm script) to be run on the cluster, those jobs cannot involve any steps that require an internet connection to work.
+For example, downloading data from a site, scraping websites, downloading packages, etc., will not work on the compute-nodes.

-**NB:** You need to make sure all needed files are present on the cluster before submitting the job to the batch scheduler.
+**NB:** You need to make sure all needed files are present on the cluster before submitting the job to the scheduler.